meghanlazier/100-days-of-code/log.md

 **Today's Progress**: Decided to watch the Javascript lingo and Chrome developer tools video series on Free Code Camp.

 **Thoughts:** I have less than 20 challenges left in the basic Javascript module, but I was feeling stuck.
 The videos were a good refresh.

+### Day 32: January 24, 2018

+**Today's Progress**: I read the first two chapters of Jon Duckett's Javascript and jQuery.

+**Thoughts:** This book is so helpful in explaining things in plain language and giving context.